Nicotinic acid: History

 Niacin as a chemical compound was first described by chemist Hugo Weidel in 1873 in his studies of nicotine, but that predated by many years the concept of food components other than protein, fat and carbohydrates that were essential for life.
 Vitamin nomenclature was initially alphabetical, with Elmer McCollum calling these fat-soluble A and water-soluble B. Over time, eight chemically distinct, water-soluble B vitamins were isolated and numbered, with niacin as vitamin B3.

 Corn (maize) became a staple food in the southeast United States and in parts of Europe.
 A disease that was characterized by dermatitis of sunlight-exposed skin was described in Spain in 1735 by Gaspar Casal.
 He attributed the cause to poor diet.
 In northern Italy it was named "pellagra" from the Lombard language (agra = holly-like or serum-like; pell = skin).
 In time, the disease was more closely linked specifically to corn.
 In the US, Joseph Goldberger was assigned to study pellagra by the Surgeon General of the United States.
 His studies confirmed a corn-based diet as the culprit, but he did not identify the root cause.

 Nicotinic acid was extracted from liver by biochemist Conrad Elvehjem in 1937.
 He later identified the active ingredient, referring to it as "pellagra-preventing factor" and the "anti-blacktongue factor."
 It was also referred to as "vitamin PP", "vitamin P-P" and "PP-factor", all derived from the term "pellagra-preventive factor".
-In the late 1930s, studies by Tom Douglas Spies, Marion Blankenhorn, and Clark Cooper confirmed that niacin cured pellagra in humans.
+In the late 1930s, studies by Tom Douglas Spies, Marion Blankenhorn, and Clark Cooper confirmed that nicotinic acid cured pellagra in humans.
 The prevalence of the disease was greatly reduced as a result.

-In 1942, when flour enrichment with nicotinic acid began, a headline in the popular press said "Tobacco in Your Bread."
+Nicotinic acid was initially synthesized by oxidizing nicotine with potassium chromate and sulfuric acid.
+Hence, in 1942, when flour enrichment with nicotinic acid began, a headline in the popular press said "Tobacco in Your Bread."
 In response, the Council on Foods and Nutrition of the American Medical Association approved of the Food and Nutrition Board's new names niacin and niacin amide for use primarily by non-scientists.
 It was thought appropriate to choose a name to dissociate nicotinic acid from nicotine, to avoid the perception that vitamins or niacin-rich food contains nicotine, or that cigarettes contain vitamins.
 The resulting name niacin was derived from nicotinic acid + vitamin.

 Carpenter found in 1951, that niacin in corn is biologically unavailable, and can be released only in very alkaline lime water of pH 11.
 This explains why a Latin-American culture that used alkali-treated cornmeal to make tortilla was not at risk for niacin deficiency.
+The modern explanation is that alkali treatment enhances the bioavailability of tryptophan, not directly for any form of the vitamin.

-In 1955, Altschul and colleagues described large amounts of niacin as having a lipid-lowering property.
+In 1955, Altschul and colleagues described large amounts of nicotinic acid as having a lipid-lowering property.
 As such, niacin is the oldest known lipid-lowering drug.
 Lovastatin, the first 'statin' drug, was first marketed in 1987.